fermo-metabolomics/.github/CONTRIBUTING.md

 The [fermo_core](https://github.com/mmzdouc/fermo_core) repository contains the code for FERMO backend processing pipeline.
 To maintain the integrity of the project, all new functionality must be unit tested.

+#### Architecture

+`fermo_core` can be categorized into three parts:

+- **Data input/output**: parses and assigns input and output parameters, performs data input validations, manages export.
+- **Data processing**: parses input files, creates objects to hold feature and sample information.
+- **Data analysis**: performs individual analysis steps, such as annotation and filtering.

+##### Design patterns

+`fermo_core` follows design patterns where appropriate and extensively uses the manager design pattern: a class that is responsible for managing and calling in other classes with similar functionality.
+The most important manager classes are:

+- **ParameterManager**: manages classes containing (input) parameters.
+- **GeneralParser**: manages all file parser classes
+- **AnalysisManager**: manages all data analysis and annotation classes
+- **ExportManager**: manages data export classes

+##### Data storage

+Data storage in `fermo_core` is concentrated in a few centralized classes which are modified by all other classes.
+The only exception is the ParameterManager, which stores parameters, but is never modified (except by initial user data input).
+The most important data storage classes are:

+- The **Stats** class, which stores overall and general information.
+Only a single Stats object is instantiated per analysis run.
+- The **Feature** class, which stores feature-related data.
+Is instantiated either as “General feature” (stores general information) or “Sample-specific” feature (storing sample-specific information).
+Instances of the Feature class are always stored in a Repository (following the repository design pattern)
+- The **Sample** class, which stores sample-specific information.
+Instances of the Sample class are always stored in a Repository (following the repository design pattern).

+#### Adding new functionality

+- Modify the params.json and the schema.json files to add the parameters of the new class and their descriptions.
+- Add an input handling class, add validation methods, and implement it into the ParameterManger.
+Write appropriate tests.
+- If data parsing is performed, add the appropriate parser to GeneralParser.
+Write appropriate tests and provide example files.
+- Add an appropriate analysis class and implement it into the AnalysisManager class.
+Write appropriate tests.
+- Implement the appropriate export methods in the ExportManager (to json, csv, or summary).
+Write appropriate tests.
+- Increment the version in pyproject.toml
+- Update the online documentation with a description of the module, its algorithm, the parameters, and the limitations.
+- Implement the appropriate input forms into fermo_gui to run your module.
+- Implement appropriate search/filtering options to search for your results on fermo_gui.